 View from inside Time Warner Building.
 Beautiful to look outside from this point.

 Momofuku Noodle Bar.
 This restaurant was recommended by a friend who loved it.
 It was all the hype a few years back when it first opened.
 However, we did not understand this place… The only way we could get a reservation was to reserve the chicken special.
 I assumed this special would include noodles and other items.
 I was mistaken.
-The meal was 2 cut up chickens, one spicy, one not.
+The meal was two cut up chickens, one spicy, one not.
 It came with mu shu pancakes, three sauces, and a bowl of vegetables.
 We were encouraged to make little chicken tacos with the ingredients, but we were confused.
-My older son would not eat it so we ordered a bowl of plain ramen as well.
-It was so salty and had such a strong pork flavor.
+My older son would not eat it, so we ordered a bowl of plain ramen as well.
+It was so salty and had such an intense pork flavor.
 Justin and the rest of us could not eat it.
 The chicken meal alone was $150.
 We were very unsatisfied.
-I wish I had researched this restaurant’s menu prior to making a reservation.
+I wish I had researched this restaurant’s menu before making a reservation.

 Momofuku Milk Bar, a few blocks up from the noodle bar.
 All of the flavors were unique.
 On the left is their classic cereal milk flavor, which did taste just like milk from a cereal bowl.
 On the right is a chocolate malt shake.
-I read afterwards on yelp, we should have gotten a crack pie.
-We didn’t really get this place either.
+I read afterward on yelp; we should have gotten a crack pie.
+We didn’t get this place either.